 The best way to give tips to everyone and not to spend lots of money is through exchanging some of your money in the Egyptian pound once you arrive in Egypt and that way one of your dollars will equally around 16 EGP and this is going to be more than enough to give to someone as a kind of appreciation and shows lots of satisfaction towards the services you have received.

-There is no specific amount if tipping you have to give to anyone and you have the whole decision regarding determining how much money to give as tipping but in general, there are some tipping guidelines that can assist you to know how much money you can spend on such a matter as follows:
+There is no specific amount of tipping you have to give to anyone plus you have the whole decision regarding determining how much money you are willing to give as a tip.
+Here are some tipping guidelines that can assist you to know how much money do you need to tip in Egypt, for example :

 You should tip the one who seems in need of your money, who does you a favor, and who offers you the best services you need.
 Such people don’t show lots of pushing to get money from your side but they just try to get your admiration for their services.
 So if you found anyone like this in Egypt, don’t hesitate in giving him/her tips.

 Some might ask Is it rude to not tip? , and the answer is that unfortunately, just like any other country, there are people who make use of difficult situations when you can’t say no and keep pushing to get what they actually don’t deserve.
 In such situations, we will say out loud that you shouldn’t give them a penny of what you have as they simply don’t deserve your money.
 Some people are using children to get the money of baksheesh from tourists and this is unacceptable in Egypt and the government is trying its best to prevent such acts and you should assist in that by simply saying no and leaving them without giving them tips.
 Otherwise, if you found someone who needs help, feel free to give him/her the suitable amount of money you want.
 It is an act of kindness you show to others and may Allah gives you what you really deserve for such good deeds.